jurasofish/pyweb/readme.md

 The master branch of this repository contains the latest version of pyWeb.js.

-To use pyWeb load the prerequisite JavaScript libraries and call `pyWeb.new()`.
+To use pyWeb load the prerequisite JavaScript libraries and call `pyWeb.create()`.

 ```html
 <!-- Minial example - full screen pyWeb terminal. -->